 Coordinate with your non-seasonal décor

 Choose a color palette that coordinates with what you already have.
 This was a little difficult for me this year because umm again, new BLUE kitchen.
 BUT I did at least have a base of gold from year’s past.
 When you use a lot of neutrals, it’s easy to swap out colors.
 In my case, I just needed to add pops of pink in the way of ribbon and Christmas ornaments to pull off my pink kitchen.

 Creativity trumps budget

 Some of my best ideas came because I didn’t have a lot of money to spend.
 The art I used in Jaylin’s room for the home tour cost me $3.
+You know what it is?
+A gift bag.
 Had I walked into the store looking for “art” I would have spent at least $15-$20.
 Likewise, frame beautiful wrapping paper and ribbon to make your own personal artwork.

 Keep your decorations simple

 You don’t have to do everything.
 There is a list of creative ideas that I didn’t get to for both rooms on the tour, but oh well.
 I think if I had done them all it would have been overkill anyway.
 If you only have time to hang a wreath, just do that.
 The bottle brush trees above were 74cents- one dollar a piece at Walmart.
 No frills there my friend.